hind214875/hind214875/README.md

 <hr>
 </br>

-- 🔭 I’m currently working on learning
+- 🔭 I’m currently working on learning more
 - 🌱 I’m currently learning javascript & PHP
 - 👯 I’m looking to collaborate on creative Projects with other people
 - I am currently available for work.